asrenninger/gravity/README.md

 ![](viz/plots/forest_errorxgeography.png)

 We want to know if the model behaves sensibly given our use case—predicting changes to flows between origins and grocery destinations given a change in the size of the destination grocery store.
 We ran a script that added either 10, 20 or 30 thousand square feet of floor space and 1 new grocer to each tract, one by one, and predicted trips to that tract.
 When you use the application above, you are getting the difference between the model's original prediction and its new prediction after the supply shock.
 (Prediction against prediction, compared to prediction against observed, makes the change consistent and indicative.)
 Below we show that the addition of a grocery store, by and large, boosts trips from nearby and there are diminishing returns: large additions are less effective, per square foot, than small ones.
 This shows us that the model is working as expected.
-This model is meant to show the relation between supply and shopping trips, moderated by distance; holding out extremes, it should give insights into how travel will change with new supply.
+This model is meant to show the relationship between supply and shopping trips, moderated by distance; holding out extremes, it gives insights into how travel will change with new supply.

 ![](viz/plots/forest_changexarea.png)

+We set out to forecast trips to create a scenario planning tool to help planners locate grocery supply in Philadelphia.
+If you are interested in the impacts of new grocery stores on neighborhood access, we urge you to check out the [interactive application](https://asrenninger.github.io/gravity/).